avocado-framework/avocado/docs/source/guides/user/chapters/datadirs.rst

   images

-Avocado has a module dedicated to finding those paths, to avoid cumbersome path manipulation magic that people had to do in previous test frameworks [#f1]_.
+Avocado has a module dedicated to finding those paths, to avoid cumbersome path manipulation magic.

-If you want to list all relevant directories for your test, you can use `avocado config --datadir` command to list those directories.
+If you want to list all relevant directories for your test, you can use ``avocado config --datadir`` command to list those directories.
 Executing it will give you an output similar to the one seen below::

     $ avocado config --datadir